awesome-workshop/cap-cms/_episodes/04-Uploading-files.md

 ![](../fig/fileupload.png)

-You can upload more files or just a close popup for now.
+You can upload more files or just close the popup for now.
 Check if you can see your file saved in your analysis.

 ![](../fig/filemanager2.png)